What is Binge Eating Disorder?

-People with binge eating disorder (BED) regularly eat a larger amount than others would eat within the same timeframe.
-They often have trouble stopping the binge and feel physically and/or emotionally upset afterward.
-Almost everyone overeats on occasion, such as eating past our fullness level when we are eating something we really enjoy.
-But, for some people, excessive eating that feels out of control and becomes a regular occurrence crosses the line to BED.
+Almost everyone overeats on occasion, such as eating past fullness when eating something we really enjoy.
+For some people, excessive eating that feels out of control and becomes a regular occurrence crosses the line to BED.

-Binge eating disorder (BED) is caused by a complex combination of genetic, psychological and sociocultural factors.
+There is no one single cause of binge eating disorder.
+BED is caused by a combination of genetic, psychological and social/cultural factors.

-Several factors explain why binge eating disorders may be more likely to occur within certain families:
+Several factors explain why binge eating disorder may be more likely to occur within certain families:

-Psychological factors can also prime an individual to binge eat.
-Those with the following experiences are at higher risk for developing an eating disorder, including BED, which can then exacerbate these experiences:
+Psychological and emotional factors can lead an individual to binge eat.
+The following traits are associated with a higher risk for developing an eating disorder, including BED:

 - Low self-esteem